captainviet/FacilityBooking/README.md

     * The server must return a confirmation ID to user upon completing the booking request (O2b)
     * The user must be able to edit an existing booking by the confirmation ID & time offset (either -1||+0.5 hours) (O3a)
     * The server must return a confirmation message to user upon completing the edit request (O3b)
-    * The user must be able to receive update (monitor) on a facility during a specified period by the facility's name & start-end time (O4a)
+    * The user must be able to receive upTime (monitor) on a facility during a specified period by the facility's name & start-end time (O4a)
     * The user must not send any other request upon sending the request to monitor a facility (as mentioned above) (O4b)
     * The application must implements another 2 addons operations, of which one is idempotent, the other is non-idempotent (to be discussed) (O5)
 * (D)atabase